Table of contents

 1. Holiday traditionalist

-Read more about holiday traditionalists here.
+Read more about traditionalists here.

 2. Brand loyalist

 Eighty percent of consumers gradually gain brand loyalty over time, and the best way to attract them is to offer high-quality products at competitive prices.
 They also love personal touches, like samples or handwritten notes, and they want to have a personal connection to your brand.
+Remind them that we’re all in this together and patronizing their favorite brands can help those businesses stay afloat during these challenging times.

 Get all the information on brand loyalists here.

-3. Conscientious shopper
+3. Ethical shopper

 4. Networked shopper